West Virginia History – MH3WV

 “During 1920 – 1921, serious trouble broke out in Logan and Mingo counties.
 At Matewan a clash between miners and Baldwin-Felts agents resulted in nine deaths, and other confrontations proved almost as bloody.
 In August, 1921, about three thousand miners from the Kanawha Valley assembled at Marmet for a march upon Mingo County.
 Although “Mother” Jones tried to dissuade them from their course, they set out for the southern counties.
 At Blair Mountain they were met by about 1,200 state police, deputy sheriffs, mine guards, and others, who sought to prevent them from reaching their destination.
 In the ensuing battle of Blair Mountain, with its First World War atmosphere, three men lost their lives and about 40 others were wounded.
 The miners were defeated, and 543 of them were tried on various charges including treason.”

-An article from the National Historic Landmarks website about the “Mother Jones Prison” includes a great synopsis of the 1912-1913 mine wars.
+An article from the National Historic Landmarks website about the “Mother Jones Prison” includes a great synopsis of the 1912-1913 mine wars. <Mother Jones Prison is no longer a National Historic Landmark because the owner had it demolished>

 [Photo: The Mother Jones Prison and a portrait of Mother Mary Harris Jones.]